Andriy-Lyt/Hospital/README.md

 Hello Christine,

-at this time I have integrated my part into a branch of the Team project here (didn't want to change a lot in the Master on the last day): https://github.com/HarpreetGill15/HospitalProjectTeam2/tree/PublicationsReports
+I have integrated my part into a branch of the Team project here (didn't want to change a lot in the Master at this time): https://github.com/HarpreetGill15/HospitalProjectTeam2/tree/PublicationsReports

 I have hard-coded Admin record in DB to access admin interface by doing the following: